aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 ### `min`

-Th example below will return the youngest person.
+The example below will return the youngest person.
 We can use `Comparator.comparing` for the lambda expression to specify which class property to use.

     Person youngestPerson =
         largePersonList.stream()